legends2k/blog/content/post/ideating_acting.md

 In a couple of weeks, you should see something tangible as a product of your incremental changes; this puts you in a virtuous feedback loop.
 You’re well on your way to changing/re-programming yourself 👍

+# Bottom line

+Most of humanity keeps ideating but little gets done; most keep talking but seldom listen.

+> Wanna be a great driver, drive more![^5]
+> Aspire becoming a great talker[^6], listen more!

+Perhaps this is one of the reason why Zen recommends listening over talking, doing to thinking.
+Know this [title](https://www.quora.com/What-does-if-you-meet-the-Buddha-on-the-road-kill-him-mean)?

+> If you meet the Buddha on the road, kill him!

+In order to see the Buddha, you have to _be_ the Buddha.
+If you aren't the Buddha, you can't really understand the Buddha.

+Talking, reading and thinking about something doesn’t get you there; doing will.

 [^1]: Kids are fairly adaptable since their minds are fresh: a great advantage -- the beginner’s mind.

 [^2]: Without being mindful about driving; sometimes called _auto-piloting_.